anttiharju/vmalert-tool-playground/README.md

 vmalert-tool unittest --files=./unittest/testdata4/test.yaml -external.label=cluster=prod
 ```

 These may seem minor, but if you let botched manifest get deployed, the people who _now expect to have an alert working_ are blissfully assuming they get notified of issues, will only find out when the issue has become a major one so that a human is contacting them.
-Therefore catching simple typos etc. is very valuable.
+Therefore catching simple typos etc. is very valuable, they're more common than one might think.